 Rail limitations prevent Greater Shepparton from fully realising its regional growth potential, which is a key policy objective of the State Government’s planning framework.

-To inform this, Council has prepared two studies to investigate the costs and possibility of a passenger rail upgrade.
+To inform this, Council prepared two studies to investigate the costs and possibility of a passenger rail upgrade.
 The studies were adopted by Council at the Ordinary Council Meeting held on 18 April 2017:

-GHD Pty Ltd and John Hearsch Consulting Pty Ltd were engaged to undertake a review of the constraints and options for achieving a service with eight daily return trains and a travel time of around two hours by 2020, and to provide a robust cost estimate for this service.
+- GHD Pty Ltd and John Hearsch Consulting Pty Ltd were engaged to undertake a review of the constraints and options for achieving a service with eight daily return trains and a travel time of around two hours by 2020, and to provide a robust cost estimate for this service.

-SGS Economics and Planning Pty Ltd was engaged to identify and quantify the financial and non-financial economic benefits of the passenger rail service plan identified in the Shepparton Passenger Rail Services Project Shepparton Passenger Improvements Report for eight daily return services.
+- SGS Economics and Planning Pty Ltd was engaged to identify and quantify the financial and non-financial economic benefits of the passenger rail service plan identified in the Shepparton Passenger Rail Services Project Shepparton Passenger Improvements Report for eight daily return services.